daidorian09/Kordon/README.md

 ### Contributing
-Any contributions or features are nicely welcomed.
+Any contributions or feature implementations are nicely welcomed